Sandyford Luas stop: The stop today

 Sandyford stop has ticket machines, shelters, displays, and signage of the same design as other Luas stops.
 One platform is bound by a steel railing, the other by a sandstone wall.
 The old signal box can still be seen just to the north of the stop.

 Sandyford is one of very few Luas stops with three platforms.
-On the side adjacent to Stillorgan reservoir, there is an edge platform used for trams coming from the north and continuing to Brides Glen.
+On the side adjacent to the former Stillorgan reservoir, there is an edge platform used for trams coming from the north and continuing to Brides Glen.
 There is an island platform for trams travelling northwards.
 The track nearest to the road is for trams which have come from Brides Glen, and the middle track is for terminating trams.
 The main entrance is a series of steps and ramps which lead from a plaza at the side of the adjacent Blackthorn Avenue to passenger crossings across the tracks.
 In addition, a pathway leads from the side platform, past the depot, to Brewery Road, adjacent to the old station building, which remains a private residence.

 The stop has a Park and Ride facility with 47 spaces, of which 4 are for disabled badge holders and 2 allow for the charging of electric vehicles.
 In addition, the car park at Stillorgan stop has 341 spaces, some of which are physically closer to the platforms at Sandyford.
 The car park has entrances to both stops.

 Service

 Northbound trams run every 5–10 minutes and either terminate at Parnell or continue to Broombridge.
-Of the southbound trams which arrive at Sandyford, around half terminate there, with the rest continuing south to Brides Glen.
-The stop is also served by Dublin Bus routes 11, 47, 114, 116, and an independent bus operator called Finnegan Coaches.
+Roughly half of the southbound service terminate at the stop, with the remainder continuing south to Brides Glen.

+Onward transport

+The stop is served by Dublin Bus routes 11, 47, 116 and 118, providing connections to Stepaside and Belarmine, as well as further destinations such as Stillorgan and University College Dublin.
+In addition, Go-Ahead Ireland routes S8 and 114 serve the stop, providing connections with Marlay Park, Ballinteer, Dún Laoghaire and Blackrock.
+Aircoach route 700 connects the stop with Dublin Airport.
+Finnegan Bray route 143 connects the stop with Bray.